OnlineSI: Taming Large Language Model for Online 3D Understanding and Grounding: Introduction

 Evaluating performance on an arbitrary video stream introduces a significant ambiguity: given the inherently incomplete observation, should a partially viewed object be counted as a detection?
 To address this evaluation challenge, we propose the Fuzzy $F_1$-Score, a modification of the standard $F_1$-Score designed for this online, partial observation setting.
 We conduct extensive experiments on two representative datasets, ScanNet~\cite{dai2017scannet} and ScanNet++~\cite{yeshwanthliu2023scannetpp}.
 Experimental results show that our method significantly outperforms existing baselines, demonstrate its effectiveness in the online setting.

 In summary, our contributions are as follows:

-\begin{itemize} \item We introduce OnlineSI, a novel framework for online 3D scene understanding and grounding that maintains bounded inference costs, enabling it to process video streams incrementally. \item We propose a new fusion method that integrates 3D point cloud and semantic information, enhancing the MLLM's object-level spatial understanding. \item We propose the Fuzzy $F_1$-Score, a new evaluation metric to fairly assess detection performance under the ambiguity of partial observation, and validate our framework's superior performance through extensive experiments. \end{itemize}
+\begin{itemize} \item We introduce OnlineSI, a novel framework for online 3D scene understanding and grounding that maintains bounded memory space and reduces the growth of inference cost, enabling it to process video streams incrementally. \item We propose a new fusion method that integrates 3D point cloud and semantic information, enhancing the MLLM's object-level spatial understanding. \item We propose the Fuzzy $F_1$-Score, a new evaluation metric to fairly assess detection performance under the ambiguity of partial observation, and validate our framework's superior performance through extensive experiments. \end{itemize}